Walt Disney World runDisneyEndurance Races

-- Walt Disney World Marathon Weekend Overview
+- Walt Disney World Marathon Weekend Overview – January 4-8, 2023

-- Disney's Princess Half Marathon Weekend Overview
+- Disney Princess Half Marathon Weekend Overview – February 23-26, 2023

-- Disney Wine and Dine Half Marathon Overview
+- Disney Wine and Dine Half Marathon Overview – November 3-6, 2022

-- List of annual Disney races
+- List of annual runDisney races

 The Annual Walt Disney World Marathon is one of the most popular race events in the U.S. You'll find that registration often fills up within days of opening.
 For complete details click here.

-- A Beginner's Guide to Walt Disney World Marathon Weekend
+- Recapping Walt Disney World Marathon Weekend

 Of course, the big draw of any Disney race is running through the theme parks.
 However, there are also many characters and entertainers throughout the course.
 Racers will stop for photos with characters, many of which are rarely found out and about in the parks.
 There will also be bands, high school cheering squads, DJs, dancers, and lots of entertainment along the course to distract you from the miles.